Communication-Efficient Multimodal Federated Learning: Joint Modality and Client Selection: Abstract

 \section{Abstract}

-Multimodal federated learning (FL) aims to enrich model training in FL settings where clients are collecting measurements across multiple modalities.
-However, key challenges to multimodal FL remain unaddressed, particularly in heterogeneous network settings where: (i) the set of modalities collected by each client will be diverse, and (ii) communication limitations prevent clients from uploading all their locally trained modality models to the server.
-In this paper, we propose \underline{m}ulti\underline{m}odal \underline{Fed}erated learning with joint \underline{M}odality and \underline{C}lient selection (mmFedMC), a new FL methodology that can tackle the above-mentioned challenges in multimodal settings.
-The joint selection algorithm incorporates two main components: (a) A modality selection methodology for each client, which weighs (i) the impact of the modality, gauged by Shapley value analysis, (ii) the modality model size as a gauge of communication overhead, against (iii) the frequency of modality model updates, denoted recency, to enhance generalizability. (b) A client selection strategy for the server based on the local loss of modality model at each client.
-Experiments on five real-world datasets demonstrate the ability of mmFedMC to achieve comparable accuracy to several baselines while reducing the communication overhead by over 20x.
-A demo video of our methodology is available at \underline{\href{https://liangqiy.com/mmfedmc/}{https://liangqiy.com/mmfedmc/}}.
+Multimodal federated learning (MFL) aims to enrich model training in FL settings where clients are collecting measurements across multiple modalities.
+However, key challenges to MFL remain unaddressed, particularly in heterogeneous network settings where: (i) the set of modalities collected by each client is diverse, and (ii) communication limitations prevent clients from uploading all their locally trained modality encoders to the server.
+In this paper, we propose Multimodal Federated learning with joint Modality and Client selection (MFedMC), a communication-efficient MFL framework that tackles these challenges through a decoupled architecture and selective uploading.
+Unlike traditional holistic fusion approaches, MFedMC separates modality encoders and fusion modules: modality encoders are aggregated at the server for generalization across diverse client distributions, while fusion modules remain local to each client for personalized adaptation to individual modality configurations and data characteristics.
+Building on this decoupled design, our joint selection algorithm incorporates two main components: (a) A modality selection methodology for each client, which weighs (i) the impact of the modality, gauged by Shapley value analysis, (ii) the modality encoder size as a gauge of communication overhead, and (iii) the frequency of modality encoder updates, denoted recency, to enhance generalizability. (b) A client selection strategy for the server based on the local loss of modality encoders at each client.
+Experiments on five real-world datasets demonstrate that MFedMC achieves comparable accuracy to several baselines while reducing communication overhead by over 20$\times$.
+A demo video and our code are available at \href{https://liangqiy.com/mfedmc/}{https://liangqiy.com/mfedmc/}.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{